3 Setting up the Kubernetes Command-Line Interface (kubectl)

 The following example assumes the OS of the node is Oracle Linux.
 However, you can also set

-on macOS and Microsoft Windows hosts by leveraging the
+up kubectl on macOS and Microsoft Windows hosts by leveraging the

 Kubernetes community package.
 For Microsoft Windows hosts you also need to install Windows